vimeo/psalm/docs/annotating_code/type_syntax/array_types.md

 The above examples contain bugs which can be detected by Psalm *only when using sealed arrays*.

-The counterpart to sealed arrays are [unsealed arrays &rauo;](#unsealed-object-like-arrays), generated as intermediate types when asserting raw arrays.
+The counterpart to sealed arrays are [unsealed arrays &raquo;](#unsealed-object-like-arrays), generated as intermediate types when asserting raw arrays.
 Unsealed arrays are by definition uncertain, so Psalm can't reason well about them: always convert them to sealed arrays as specified [here &raquo;](#unsealed-object-like-arrays).

 Tip: if you find yourself copying the same complex sealed array shape over and over again to avoid `InvalidArgument` issues, try using [type aliases](utility_types.md#type-aliases), instead.